inventit/jquery-timepicker-addon-rails/README.md

 ## Usage

-In your `application.js` you will need to add this line:
+In your `application.js` you will need to add these lines:

+    //= require jquery.ui.all
     //= require jquery-ui-timepicker-addon

 ## Contributing